suhasrp7/shophub-ecommerce/README.md

 ## 📌 Note

 This project is built for learning and demonstration purposes, focusing on frontend development, UI design, and application structure.
+This is a frontend-based demo project.
+Payment and order functionalities are simulated.